Kenton, Suffolk

 Kenton is a village and civil parish in the Mid Suffolk district of Suffolk in eastern England.
 Located 1.9 miles to the north-east of Debenham, in 2005 its population was 170.
-A parish in the Hundreds of Suffolk of Loes.
+The parish was formerly an exclave of the Loes Hundred one of the Hundreds of Suffolk.

 The name Kenton comes from the Old English for ‘Kingly’, or ‘Royal’ and can trace its origins back to before the Norman conquest.

 Not to be confused by Kenton, a place partly in the London Borough of Harrow and partly in the London Borough of Brent, and Kenton, a place in Devon.

 Between 1908 and 1952 the village was served by the Mid-Suffolk Light Railway, on which it had a station with a platform, which was located over 0.6 miles south.
 The station had a small building made externally of corrugated iron and internally of match-boarding.
 Kenton station was halfway between Laxfield and Haughley on the branch line.